 The Dropbox logo is a visual imprint that’s widely recognized.
 Because they want it to be instantly recognizable, consistency is important.
 So they’ve provided brand guidelines for its usage.

 21 Columbia University

 In 2011 Columbia University produced and published blue290, a practical guide to Columbia’s standards of visual identity.
-In it they cover proper use of their logo, trademark, typography, letterhead, and web identity.
+In it, they cover the proper use of their logo, trademark, typography, letterhead, and web identity.

 This is probably the most interesting example in our list, its NASA’s 1976 graphics standards manual.
 This now retro manual includes 60 pages of insights into their standards for logo, reproduction art, stationery, typography, forms, publications, signage, vehicles, and more.

 In 2016 Acano’s brand team developed a new brand book to better reflect the essence of who they are and where they felt they were going as a company.
-In this book you’ll find brand guidelines which include logo usage, spacing, wordmark, tagline, color palette, typography, imagery, iconography, illustration, and more.
+In this book, you’ll find brand guidelines that include logo usage, spacing, wordmark, tagline, color palette, typography, imagery, iconography, illustration, and more.

 24 University of Saskatchewan